 Nýjar teikningar fyrir Alþýðuhúsið um páska / New Drawings for the Communal House on Easter

-A serie of graphite drawings on paper (ca 60x40cm) for the old Communal House in Siglufjörður, North Iceland, exhibited in 2018.
-The house now hosts an art studio and gallery.
-The drawings depict still flags on wooden sticks showing internal abstract movements.
+A serie of graphite drawings on paper (ca 60x40cm) for the old Communal House in Siglufjörður, North Iceland, 2018.
+The house was a communal house for the village and now hosts an art studio and gallery.
+The drawings depict still flags on wooden sticks showing internal abstract movements through methods of mediumship.

 Accompanying the exhibition was fragment of a text by Bertrand Russell from 1932, In Praise of Idleness.